salilab/saliweb/doc/configfile.rst

     Completed job results, after this time, will no longer be available for the end user to download from the frontend.
-The time is either NEVER to indicate that job results are available forever, or a number with a single character suffix (h for hours, d for days, m for months or y for years).
+The time is either NEVER to indicate that job results are available forever, or a number with a single character suffix (h for hours, d for days, w for weeks, m for months or y for years).
 For example, '90d' will archive job results after 90 days.

 expire
     Completed job results will be deleted from disk after this time.
 Times are